Anish05aa/zoomigo/README.md

-# Car Rental System

 # 🚗 Car Rental System (CRS)

 A full-stack web application for vehicle rentals, built with the MERN stack (MongoDB, Express, React, Node.js).
-It supports three types of users — Admin, User, and Owner — with role-specific dashboards, secure authentication, and integrated online payments.
+It supports three types of users — Admin, User, and Owner — each with role-specific dashboards, secure authentication, and integrated online payments.

 ---